 A couple of tips when it comes to chipboard:

-- Move your star wheels all the way over to the right and only use 11-inch wide material.
+- Move your star wheels all the way to the right and use only 11-inch-wide material.

-- Use the strong grip mat and tape down all the way around the edges.
+- Use the strong-grip mat and tape it down all the way around the edges.

 - Be sure not to put the tape anywhere that the deboss tool will go.
-It can “clog” the tip and it will stop.
+It can clog the tip and stop.

 If you follow these tips, the fine Cricut deboss tool works great on chipboard!